bullet-terrier/flat_definition/README.md

 Python parser to load flat file definitions from arbitrary sources.
 Currently, will read a Microsoft Excel File (thanks to OpenPyXl) and can seek out column headers, and attempt to identify a file header.

+use xl2ff.py to create a tsv file from an excel spreadsheet- use make_pretty.py to remove extraneous lines from the output.

+these two modules will be the main utility necessary for these file operations.

 ============================================================================

 The next step in the evolution of this process will be to include a CLI, and